 North Comm uses a county-wide 800 MHz radio system based on trunking technology similar to that developed and used by the mobile phone industry.
 With this Regional Communications System (RCS), all public safety agencies in the county now operate on one common frequency band.

 North Comm personnel routinely monitor multiple radio channels and telephone lines using Windows-based computer consoles.
 There are eight such consoles, all of which are identical in function and can operate independently of each other.

 The CAD system provides automated retrieval and processing of information related to address locations and closest equipment, as well as the appropriate equipment response by call type.
 The CAD system is necessary in order to maintain an acceptable speed and level of operation for the high call demand.
 The system has not replaced the dispatcher, but it has accelerated and augmented the dispatcher’s ability to process requests for services.
 Through progressive operational changes and advanced system upgrades, North Comm operates with optimum efficiency and quick response time to serve the people in contract cities and unincorporated areas of San Diego County.

 Emergency Medical Dispatch

 Emergency Medical Dispatch (EMD) elevates the level of service we provide on medical 911 calls.
-The system we use is designed and regulated by the National Academy of Emergency Medical Dispatch.
+The system we use is designed and regulated by the International Academy of Emergency Medical Dispatch.
 Following this program, dispatchers ask a series of questions and provide appropriate pre-arrival instructions to aid victims of medical emergencies.
 The National Academy of Emergency Medical Dispatch requires ongoing training and re-certification to ensure high quality EMD service.